warpy/spotify-chrome-notifications/README.md

 Spotify Chrome Notifications
 ============================

 This is a Google Chrome extension that notifies you every time your Spotify Web Player plays a new song.
 Just something I built quickly to see how the webnotifications API works.
-More info on webnotifications:

 ###Installation